tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 [](id:que43)
 ### How many people can there be in a TRTC call?
-- In call scenarios, each room can accommodate up to 300 concurrent users, and up to 50 of them can turn on their cameras or mics.
+- In call scenarios, each room can accommodate up to 300 concurrent users, and up to 50 of them can turn on their cameras or mics at the same time.
-- In live streaming scenarios, each room can accommodate up to 100,000 concurrent users, and up to 50 of them can be assigned the anchor role and turn on their cameras or mics.
+- In live streaming scenarios, each room can accommodate up to 100,000 concurrent users, and up to 50 of them can be assigned the anchor role and turn on their cameras or mics at the same time.

 [](id:que44)
 ### How do I start a live streaming session in TRTC?
-TRTC offers a dedicated low-latency interactive live streaming solution that allows up to 100,000 participants with co-anchoring latency kept as low as 200 ms and watch latency below 1s.
+TRTC offers a dedicated low-latency interactive live streaming solution that allows up to 100,000 participants with co-anchoring latency kept as low as 200 milliseconds and watch latency below one second.
 It adapts excellently to poor network conditions and is optimized for the complicated mobile network environments.
 For detailed directions, please see [Live Streaming Mode](https://intl.cloud.tencent.com/document/product/647/35107).

 [](id:que45)
-### Can I use the custom message sending API of TRTC to implement features such as chat rooms and on-screen comments?
+### Can I use the custom message sending API of TRTC to implement features such as chat and on-screen comments?
 No. Custom message sending is intended for simple and low-frequency signaling scenarios.
 For details, see [Sending Custom Messages > Use Limits](https://intl.cloud.tencent.com/document/product/647/35159).

 [](id:que46)
 ### Can I loop background music in TRTC?
 Can I adjust the playback progress of background music?
 Yes.
-You can call the playback API again in the completion callback to loop background music, and call `setBGMPosition()` to set the playback progress.
+You can call the playback API again in the playback completion callback to loop background music. `seekMusicToPosInMS` of `TXAudioEffectManager` can be used to set the playback progress.

->?  `setBGMPosition()` has been replaced with `TXAudioEffectManager seekMusicToPosInMS` since version 7.3.
+>? `setBGMPosition()` of `TXAudioEffectManager` has been replaced with `seekMusicToPosInMS` since version 7.3.

 [](id:que47)
 ### Can I listen for the entry/exit of users through callbacks in TRTC?
 Can I use `onUserEnter` or `onUserExit`?
 Yes.
 You can use `onRemoteUserEnterRoom` and `onRemoteUserLeaveRoom` to listen for the entry/exit of users, but callbacks are triggered only for users who can send data.
->?`onUserEnter` and `onUserExit` have been replaced with `onRemoteUserEnterRoom` and `onRemoteUserLeaveRoom` since version 6.8.
+>? `onUserEnter` and `onUserExit` have been replaced with `onRemoteUserEnterRoom` and `onRemoteUserLeaveRoom` since version 6.8.

 [](id:que48)
 ### How do I listen for network disconnection and reconnection in TRTC?
 You can listen for the events through the following callbacks:
-- `onConnectionLost`: the SDK is disconnected from the server.
+- `onConnectionLost`: The SDK is disconnected from the server.
-- `onTryToReconnect`: the SDK tries to reconnect to the server.
+- `onTryToReconnect`: The SDK is reconnecting t to the server.
 - `onConnectionRecovery`: the SDK is reconnected to the server.

 [](id:que49)
-### Does the TRTC SDK support reconnection?
+### Does the TRTC SDK support automatic reconnection?
-The SDK supports the unlimited reconnection mechanism for user disconnection.
-The specific connection status and processing logic during reconnection are as detailed below:
+The SDK reconnects a user automatically after a disconnection.
+If it fails to reconnect the user within 30 minutes, it will remove the user from the room and return the -3301 error.
-The following figure shows the listening callback events received between when user `Userid1` joins a channel and when the user is disconnected and joins the room again:
+The figure below shows the callbacks triggered when `Userid1` enters a room, is disconnected from the SDK, and re-enters the room:
 ![](https://qcloudimg.tencent-cloud.cn/raw/893ec522169d27a7b9a0e2dc4b09c7d0.png)
 **Description**:

-- T1: the user calls the `enterRoom` API to initiate a room entry request.
+- T1: The user calls the `enterRoom` API to enter a room.
-- T2: the `onEnterRoom` callback is received.
+- T2: `Userid1` receives the `onEnterRoom` callback, and `Userid2` receives the `onRemoteUserEnterRoom` callback after about 300 milliseconds (latency).
-- T3: the client is disconnected due to a network problem, and the SDK tries to enter the room again.
+- T3: `Userid1` is disconnected due to a network problem, and the SDK tries to reconnect the user.
-- T4: if the client fails to connect to the server in 8 seconds, the `onConnectionLost` disconnection callback will be received.
+- T4: If `Userid1` is not reconnected within the first eight seconds, the user will receive the `onConnectionLost` callback.
-- T5: if the client still fails to connect to the server, the `onTryToReconnect` reconnection callback will be received once every 3 seconds.
+- T5: If three more seconds elapse and `Userid1` is still not reconnected, the user will receive the `onTryToReconnect` callback.
-- T6: then, the `onTryToReconnect` retry callback will be received once every 24 seconds.
+- T6: `Userid1` will then receive `onTryToReconnect` callback every 24 seconds.
+- T7: 90 seconds after the `onConnectionLost` callback, `Userid2` receives the `onRemoteUserLeaveRoom` callback, which indicates that `Userid1` is offline.
-- T7: if reconnection succeeds at any time point during disconnection, the `onConnectionRecovery` recovery callback will be received.
+- T8: If reconnection succeeds at any point during the 90 seconds, `Userid1` will receive the `onConnectionRecovery` callback.

 [](id:que50)
 ### Is there a callback for first frame rendering?
 Can I listen for the start of image rendering or audio playback?